Reading time: | 15 min |

 Python IDLE

 is included in the installation.
-IDLE is a simple IDE for python development.
+IDLE is a simple IDE for Python development.
+You can locate it in the start menu.

 You are now ready to use Python on your Windows on Arm device.